Perfect GUI

 tooltip string|boolean Descriptive text showing up on hover.
 If set to true, its value will be the same as the label.

-A vector2() component will automatically update the value of the target object property, therefore a callback isn't necessarily needed.
-Directly updating the object property will also update the vector2() component.
+A vector2() component will automatically update the values of the target object properties, therefore a callback isn't necessarily needed to bind data.
+Directly updating the object properties will also update the vector2() component.

 import GUI from 'perfect-gui';